sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

             "method": {
                 "source_id": "_driver_name_raw", //already-extracted data to transform
-                "id": "split", //target data is substring in already-extracted data "separator": ", ", //split the already-extracted data on commas into substring array "index": 1 // target is 2nd element in substring array }
+                "id": "split", //target data is substring in already-extracted data "separator": ", ", //use commas to split the already-extracted data into substring array "index": 1 //target is 2nd element in substring array }
         }